MBBS, BSc, DPhil, FRCS (Tr & Orth)

 Optimising outcomes following upper limb injuries

-During 2012 Stephen completed specialist fellowships in both Trauma and Shoulder & Elbow surgery at the Royal North Shore Hospital in Sydney, Australia .
-He then travelled to numerous centres of excellence throughout Europe, as part of a Shoulder and Elbow travelling Fellowship (BESS).
+During 2012 Stephen completed specialist fellowships in both Trauma, and Shoulder & Elbow surgery at the Royal North Shore Hospital in Sydney, Australia .
+He then travelled to numerous centres of excellence throughout Europe, as part of a British Elbow & Shoulder Society travelling Fellowship (BESS).